saimaar/IseatzPhase1/Iseatz/README.md

 # IseatzPhase1

+Using Zomato API, `https://developers.zomato.com/api`, created endpoints where
+ - Request: recieves a city name string and api key
+ - Response: recieves city info and list of cuisines in that city

 ## Gems
 - `rest-client` - A simple HTTP and REST client for Ruby
 - `dotenv` - Dotenv is a zero-dependency module that loads environment variables from a .env